doverchivost/smtp/README.md

-This program send email message from s.t4sk@yandex.com with attachments.
+This program sends email message from s.t4sk@yandex.com with attachments.

 In "config.txt" subject, recipients and files to attach should be listed.